A Study of the Experimental Combination of Cabozantinib and Nivolumab For Advanced Endometrial Cancer

 - Any other active malignancy other than the endometrial cancer, that is progressing or requiring active treatment with the exception of basal or squamous cell skin cancer, superficial bladder cancer, carcinoma in situ of any site

-- Patients with known brain metastases should be excluded from this clinical trial because of their poor prognosis and because of the possible increased risk of bleeding if treatment with antiangiogenic agents is provided
+- Patients with known brain metastases should be excluded from this clinical trial because of their poor prognosis and because of the possible increased risk of bleeding if treatment with antiangiogenic agents is provided; patients with history of brain metastases can enroll provided the brain metastases were removed and controlled with no radiological evidence within the past 6 months

 - History of allergic reactions attributed to compounds of similar chemical or biologic composition to cabozantinib or nivolumab